Depp-Leon/LearningNotes/Work/JobNotes/JobNotes.md

    sudo cp libglog.so.0.3.5 libkvcache.so libnetplugin.so libPostDataReport2.0.so libSysMonManage.so libZyAuthPlug.so libZyAVCache.so libJYVirusScanEnginePlugin.so libZyUploadFile.so  /opt/apps/chenxinsd/lib/modules/

-   sudo cp libJYFileShred.so libJYSystemController.so libJYUDiskProtection.so libJYVirusScan.so libJYZDFY.so libJYVirusLibraryManage.so libJYClientUpgradeManage.so /opt/apps/chenxinsd/lib/plugins/system/
+   sudo cp libJYFileShred.so libJYFileMonitor.so libJYSystemController.so libJYUDiskProtection.so libJYVirusScan.so libJYZDFY.so libJYVirusLibraryManage.so libJYClientUpgradeManage.so /opt/apps/chenxinsd/lib/plugins/system/
    ```

 3. 什么时候需要重新执行cmake和make